-If you've checked your credit score recently and discovered that it's rated "excellent," congratulations!
+If you've checked your credit score recently and discovered that it's rated "excellent," then congratulations!
 It takes a great deal of consistency and diligence to reach that point.
 Your reward?
 The best of the best when it comes to credit card options.

-Best Card for Airfare and Hotel stays
+Best Excellent Credit Score Credit Cards for Airfare and Hotel Stays

 Barclaycard Arrival Plus Offers Simple Travel Rewards